fuzzylabs/matcha-examples/recommendation/README.md

 The rest of this how-to will not work unless you've provisioned some resources!
 If you've skipped over doing that (👀) and are part way through this how-to, then let's provision those resources needed for this example workflow:

+> You need to be in the `recommendations` directory before running this!

 ```bash
 matcha provision
 ```